Monday, May 11, 2009

 You can’t even help an injured person on the side of the road; they may be faking it until some good Samaritan comes along hoping to help and they pull a knife on them just to take their car and money.
 True story.

 If something were to ever happen to me in the States, I know who to call and know they would be there within minutes.
 I can’t think like that here.
 First of all, it’s a waste of time if you call the police here, and there is only one advanced paramedic for each province.
-I live in two worlds…the world (Africa) I live in and the world (America) I came from.
+I live in two worlds…the world (

 I’d be lying if I said I wasn’t scared.
 But I can’t let my fear consume me.
 God has his reason and purpose for me to be here.
 I must be obedient to move when he asks me to move and be still when he asks me to be still.